What Are the Different Types of Tithes?

 New International Version (NIV)

-Again, three biblical tithes are typically recognized.
 The “tithe of the tithe” is part of the Levitical tithe.
-So, the tithes given to the Levites and the priest are viewed as one tithe.
+However, the tithes given to the Levites and the priest are typically viewed as one tithe.

 Excuse me!
 You may be interested in Unraveling the Mystery of Tithing in the New Testament – Click Here!